kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 #### Time trial: False start

 In a manually/RFID started time trial you can [delete a rider from the race][Edit Rider] and start them again.
+(This does not delete the rider from the sign-on sheet; CrossMgr will recognise their bib number/RFID tags if they reappear.)

 Alternatively, a safer approach (for example, if a rider is having a second attempt after a crash) is to time them with a stopwatch, pen and paper then fudge the results afterwards.